Soll - village

 Accommodation

 There is a very wide choice of two, three and four-star hotels, as well as plenty of bed and breakfast gasthauses.
 The historic and very comfortable Postwirt (00 43 53 33 50 81), the oldest building in town, is perfectly located in the centre of the village and is full of character.
-The Hotel Tyrol (00 43 5333 5273) is quietly located just 200-metres from the village centre and we’ve been well looked after there by the Schernthaner family.
+It has a heated outdoor pool.

 The four-star Alpen Panorama (00 43 5333 5309) is slightly above the village and quite a way from the lifts – but the views are great and a ski-bus stops outside.
-For skiing convenience the Hexenalm (00 43 5333 5544) will suit many – it is right by the lifts.
-The lovely and luxurious Alpen Schlössl (00 43 5333 6400) is fabulously set, although way out of town.
-Of the three-stars, we particularly like the friendly, relaxed and comfortable Eggerwirt (00 43 5333 5236), with great value and a warm welcome from Claudia, the owner.
+For skiing convenience the Hexenalm (00 43 5333 5544) will suit many – it's right by the lifts.
+It has daily apres-ski with a DJ and live music.

 Ski/snowboard equipment hire

-Söll has many ski and board rental shops, including Sport Edinger (00 43 5333 20040 / 00 43 5333 5159), Sport Shop Mayr (00 43 5333 5483), Sport Steinbacher Snow&Fun (00 43 5333 5882) and Ski Center Stoll (00 43 5333 5440).
+including Sport Edinger (00 43 5333 20040 / 00 43 5333 5159), Sport Shop Mayr (00 43 5333 5483), Sport Steinbacher Snow&Fun (00 43 5333 5882) and Ski Center Stoll (00 43 5333 5440).
 At Ski School Knolln there is Dave’s Sports Shop (00 43 664 5353403) – ski school and equipment rental under one roof.
 Freaks On Snow (00 43 664 3418409) is for specialist snowboard hire.
 To rent gear right on the mountain, at the top of the gondola from Söll to Hochsoll is Ski Service Seisl (00 43 5333 5771).

 Non-ski activities

 The Panoramabad (00 43 5333 5442) is very popular, and makes a great option for a day off skiing or boarding.
 It has swimming, with slides and chutes, and spa facilities including saunas.
 And plenty of room to just chill out.
-The toboggan run, floodlit, is one of Tirol’s best.
-There’s winter walking on cleared paths, sleigh rides of course – and both Innsbruck and Salzburg are easily reached by train for a day out.
+The 3.8 kilometre toboggan run, floodlit, is one of Tirol’s best.
+It's open every day from 8am to 5pm, with night tobogganing from Wednesday to Saturday.
+Toboggans can be hired next to the gondola valley station and the gondola is open from 6.30pm to 9.30pm.
+The course is floodlit until 1am!

 Childcare